 Deutsch: Mineralogie / Español: Mineralogía / Português: Mineralogia / Français: Minêralogie / Italiano: Mineralogia

 Mineralogy in the environmental context involves the study of minerals, their composition, structure, properties, and the processes leading to their formation and alteration.
 It plays a crucial role in understanding Earth's crust and the environmental implications of various geological processes.
-Mineralogists investigate how minerals interact with the surrounding environment, including their role in soil formation, water filtration, and pollutant absorption.
+Mineralogists investigate how minerals interact with the surrounding environment, including their role in soil formation, water filtration, and Pollutant absorption.
 This knowledge is essential for assessing mineral resources, managing environmental impacts of mining activities, and developing sustainable practices in the use of mineral-based materials.

 General Description